jedevc/fyp-report/report.md

 create variable names (of length in the range 1 - 12) and another to create function names (of length in the range 3 - 12).
-The variable model is trained on the global and local variable names in `libmusl`, while the function model is trained on the function defintion and prototype names.
+The variable model is trained on the global and local variable names in `libmusl`, while the function model is trained on the function definition and prototype names.

-All strings $s$ that are generated by this algorithm have the useful feature that every substring of length $k + 1$ in $s$ is present somewhere in a name in the source content of libc.
+All strings $s$ that are generated by this algorithm have the useful feature that every sub-string of length $k + 1$ in $s$ is present somewhere in a name in the source content of libc.
 As the value of $k$ increases, the outputs become increasingly similar to the source material, as shown in the following table